+Securities and Share Units Held

-Class A shares Class B subordinate voting shares DDSUs ^(F)
+Class B subordinate Class A shares voting shares DDSUs (1)

+December 31, 2023 - 26,428

-December 31, 2022 22,247
+December 31, 2022 - 22,247

-December 31, 2021 14,616

-Change 7,631
+Change - 4,181

-Anthony R. Graham is Chairman, President and Chief Executive Officer of Sumarria Inc. He was formerly a Senior Officer at Wittington Investments, Limited, the principal holding company of the Weston-Loblaw Group, of which he was President from 2000 to 2014 and Vice Chairman from 2014 to 2019.
+Anthony R. Graham is Chairman, President and Chief Executive Officer of Sumarria Inc. He is the Chair of the Board of Directors of Graymont Limited.
+He was formerly a Senior Officer at Wittington Investments, Limited, the principal holding company of the Weston-Loblaw Group, of which he was President from 2000 to 2014 and Vice Chairman from 2014 to 2019.
 Prior to joining Wittington Investments, Limited, he held senior positions in Canada and the United Kingdom with National Bank Financial Inc. (formerly Lévesque Beaubien Geoffrion Inc.), a Montréal-based investment dealer.
 Mr. Graham serves on the Board of Directors of Power Corporation of Canada as well as a number of private companies.
-He is also the Chair of the Board of Directors of Graymont Limited.